PazAT/Support-Deck-Builder/README.txt

 			3 3

 		We can see that the skill has "1" max level and "3" Character Cards possess it.
 The first of these cards requires "3" type values and it is of rarity "4".
-The first card of this skill correpsonds to Adi Gallia in the file "supportCards.txt".
+The first card of this skill correpsonds to "Adi Gallia" in the file "supportCards.txt".

 		Note that not every two integer line is a start of a new skill card - with skills that have only 1 max level, their entries are all two integer lines.
 For more insight on this file, please look at the "SS output" page in the excel spreadsheet "Support Deck Tables.xlsx".

 	----------------------------------------------------------------------------------------------------------------------